 After Airborne School, my wife and I moved to Fayetteville, North Carolina, where I was assigned to 18th Corps Artillery.
 New paratroopers are referred to as “cherries.”
 This is because the maroon berets we wore made our heads look like maraschino cherries, and new recruits arrive with only 5 jumps to their credit.
 Walking across the parking lot with my maroon beret, bare of unit flash and crest, I stood out as fresh out of school.
 A kid no more than 6 years old stuck his head out of a car window and screamed at me, “Cherry!
 You are nothing but a Cherry!
 Hey Cherry!”
 His mom tried to pull him back into his seat, but she was laughing.
 I just dropped my head and shuffled off to meet my new Commander and First Sergeant.
 Afterward, I went to the Military Clothing Sales store to purchase the required pieces for my headgear.

 I love the physical aspects of an Airborne unit.
 I love the adrenaline rush from jumping out of a C-130 or C-141 during daylight, nighttime, with or without equipment.
 No Airborne Operation was quite the same as another, and each one provided a great story to share.
-However, I knew it I needed to change career fields, and I could not remain a paratrooper.
+However, I knew that I needed to change career fields, and I could not remain a paratrooper.
 I began to look into other military specialties in the Army and decided to shift into the Military Intelligence Corps.

 I graduated from the Order of Battle Analyst Course at Fort Huachuca, Arizona, and from the Defense Language Institute (DLI) in Monterey California.
 Since this was still during the Cold War, the Order of Battle emphasized Soviet War Tactics and my targeted foreign language was Russian.
 Upon completion of those courses I again transferred to Germany.
 This time, 56 Field Artillery (Pershing), in Schwäbisch Gmünd of the Baden-Württemberg region.
 Living off base helped my German language skills.
 To my surprise there was a strong community of Russians and East Europeans in the town, so my conversational Russian got better.
 It was great fun to drop into Russian language and leave my German friends out of conversations.